Recalled Eye Drops Injuries

 There have been reports of serious and grave injuries sustained from recalled eye drops.
-On February 1, 2023, the Centers for Disease Control and Prevention (CDC) issued a health advisory concerning over-the-counter artificial tear and eye lubricant products distributed by Aru Pharma, EzriCare and Delsam Pharma under Global Pharma Healthcare.
-The CDC and FDA recommend patients and providers who use the artificial tear products EzriCare and Delsam Pharma stop using them immediately due to possible contamination with pseudomonas aeruginosa bacteria.
-According to the CDC, the drug-resistant bacteria spreads easily, particularly in healthcare environments.
-The bacteria can cause severe infections throughout the body, including the blood, lungs, stomach and urinary tract.
-Infections can be especially devastating to those who are immunocompromised.
+On February 1, 2023, the Centers for Disease Control and Prevention (CDC) issued a health advisory concerning over-the-counter artificial tear and eye lubricating products distributed by Aru Pharma, EzriCare and Delsam Pharma from Global Pharma Healthcare.
+The CDC and FDA recommend patients and providers who use the artificial tear products EzriCare and Delsam Pharma stop using them immediately, and Global Pharma Healthcare has issued a recall of the artificial tears products and an artificial eye ointment manufactured by Delsam.

-From May 2022 to January 2023, the CDC received reports from state and local health departments in California, Colorado, Connecticut, Florida, New Jersey, New Mexico, New York, Nevada, Texas, Utah, Washington and Wisconsin concerning adverse reactions to EzriCare and Delsam artificial tears.
+From May 2022 to January 2023, the CDC received reports from state and local health departments in California, Colorado, Connecticut, Florida, New Jersey, New Mexico, New York, Nevada, Texas, Utah, Washington and Wisconsin involving consumers’ adverse reactions to EzriCare and Delsam artificial tears.
 As of April 2023, the number of products recalled, states involved and consumers affected has and will continue to grow.
 Most recently, the recall was expanded to include other products, including Delsam artificial eye ointment.

 What risks do the defective eye drops pose?